wp-plugins/b09-link-to-existing-content/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Seamless integration of the "Link to existing Content"-functionality in Wordpress with the plugin "Search Everything".
-Makes Post Types and Taxonomies available for linking.
 Also automatically adds a shortcode for internal links, with id, linktext and target. (deactivatable)

 == Description ==